cheneason/ESAM-model/README.md

-The source code of ESAM model for building height estimation.
+The source code of ESAM model for extracting photovoltaic power plants.
 ESAM model (Edge-enhanced SAM for extracting photovoltaic power plants from remote sensing imagery) is published in the journal of International Journal of Applied Earth Observations and Geoinformation.